-The market is expected to open in the red as trends in SGX Nifty indicate a negative opening for the broader index in India with a loss of 46 points.
+The Indian stock market is expected to open in the red as trends on SGX Nifty indicate a negative opening for the broader index in India with a loss of 75 points.

 Stay tuned to Moneycontrol to find out what happens in the currency and equity markets today.
 We have collated a list of important headlines across news platforms which could impact Indian as well as international markets: